phvargas/text2latex/README.md

 ## Installation

-Compile t2latex.cpp which requires the functions included in text2latex.h
+Compile t2latex.cpp ensuring text2latex.h are in the same directory.

 ## Usage